 My solution?

 These honey roasted almonds are delicious on top of just about any green salad.
-I know this because I’ve eaten twice as many salads in the past week than I normally would, simply because I had a fresh batch of these salty-sweet gems to sprinkle on top!
+I know this because I’ve eaten twice as many salads in the past week as I normally would, simply because I had a fresh batch of these salty-sweet gems to sprinkle on top!

 Yum!